 What is a bypass capacitor?

-A bypass capacitor is used to prevent noise from entering the system by bypassing it to the ground.
+A bypass capacitor prevents noise from entering the system by bypassing it to the ground.
 It is connected between the supply voltage (Vcc) and ground (GND) pins to reduce power supply noise and voltage spikes on the supply lines.

-What is the difference between decoupling and bypass capacitor?
+What is the difference between decoupling and bypass capacitors?

 Considering their purpose and function, both bypass and decoupling capacitors can be used interchangeably.
 When powering any device, the primary objective is to provide a very low impedance path with respect to the input power ground.
 Some of the few noticeable differences are:

-- Bypass capacitors are used to provide a low impedance shunt path to the high-frequency noise signals.
+- Bypass capacitors provide a low-impedance shunt path to the high-frequency noise signals.
 They ensure high-frequency noise is mitigated before it flows into the entire circuit, resulting in circuit malfunction and an EMI problem.
-On the other hand, decoupling capacitors are used to stabilize the voltage variations.
+On the other hand, decoupling capacitors stabilize the voltage variations.

-- For the function of low impedance shunting, a single electrolytic capacitor is sufficient, but for stabilizing the signal, two different types of capacitors are required.
+- For low-impedance shunting, a single electrolytic capacitor is sufficient, but for stabilizing the signal, two different types of capacitors are required.